-Year 6 Unit 2: Pattern Sniffing 9 learning hours Sequences (4) Number Properties (5) This unit explores pattern from the early stages of counting and then counting in 2s, 5s, and 10s up to the mean study of sequences.
-This sequence work progresses through linear sequences up to quadratic, other polynogeometric for the most able older students.
-For children in KS1, this unit is heavily linked to the following on relating counting to reading and writing numbers.
-Also in this unit children and students begin to study the properties of numbers and to hone their conjecture justification skills as they explore odd/even numbers, factors, multiples and primes before moving onto power their laws.
-Prior Learning Core Learning Learning Leads to count forwards or backwards in steps of powers of 10 for any given number up to 1 000 000 ➤ generate and describe linear number sequences a term-to-term use sequences of are and cube identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers know and use the vocabulary of prime numbers, prime factors and composite (non-prime) numbers establish whether a number up to 100 is prime and recall prime numbers up to 19 ➤ identify common factors, common multiples and prime numbers of prime numb (divisors), mul tiples, common on multiples, highest r and lowest recognise and use square numbers and cube numbers, and the notation for squared (2) and cubed (3) Exemplification Vo cabulary a) Find the next two terms of these sets b) A sequence starts on 7 and goes to 2. a) Find two common factors of 28 and b) Find two common multiples of 12 and c) Find two prime numbers between a sequence of the common factors of the common factors of 28 and 20 and 20 are common factors of 28 are common factors of 28 and 20 are common factors of 28 are com up in 3s.
+Year 6 Unit 2: Pattern Sniffing 9 learning hours Sequences (4) Number Properties (5) This unit explores pattern from the early stages of counting and then counting in 2s, 5s, and 10s up to the more formal study of sequences.
+This sequence work progresses through linear sequences up to quadratic, other polynomial and geometric for the most able older students.
+For children in KS1, this unit is heavily linked to the following one in terms of relating counting to reading and writing numbers.
+Also in this unit children and students begin to study the properties of numbers and to hone their conjecture and justification skills as they explore odd/even numbers, factors, multiples and primes before moving onto powers/indices and their laws.
+Prior Learning Core Learning Learning Leads to count forwards or backwards in steps of powers of 10 for any given number up to 1 000 000 ➤ generate and describe linear number sequences generate terms a term-to-term recognise and triangular, squanumbers, simp progressions use sequences of are and cube identify multiples and factors, including finding all factor pairs of a number, and common factors of two numbers know and use the vocabulary of prime numbers, prime factors and composite (non-prime) numbers establish whether a number up to 100 is prime and recall prime numbers up to 19 ➤ identify common factors, common multiples and prime numbers of prime number (divisors), mult iples, common on multiples, highest and lowest recognise and use square numbers and cube numbers, and the notation for squared (2) and cubed (3) Exemplification Vo cabulary a) Find the next two terms of these sees b) A sequence starts on 7 and goes u a) Find two common factors of 28 and b) Find two common multiples of 12 a c) Find two prime numbers between 5 up in 3s.
 Write down the first 5 terms of the sequence d 20 and 10 Sequence Pattern Term First term etc. Rule Difference Prime (Number) Factor Multiple Common factor Common multiple